 I received my Masters degree in Education, with an emphasis in Curriculum and Instruction from the University of Nevada, Las Vegas.
 I received my Bachelors degree in History and French from George Fox University.
 While an undergraduate, I traveled abroad to Paris, France, where I lived for six months.
 This experience was fantastic!
 Upon my return, I tutored students in French and taught French language labs.
 For the past two years, I taught 8th grade English through Teach For America, one of the nation's leading service programs.
 During my commitment, I specialized in providing individualized instruction to my students to increase their learning.
 I am a firm believer in approaching instruction through being genuine and authentic to build a successful partnership.
 I especially love tutoring History, French, and English Language Arts, and enjoy sharing my passion for these subjects with my students.
 When I am not tutoring, I love to read, specifically histories, young adult, and crime thrillers.
 I also love to watch restaurant shows with Gordon Ramsay and try to recreate his recipes.

-George Fox University - BA, History, French
+Undergraduate Degree: George Fox University - Bachelor in Arts, History, French

 AP US History